 If you have launched a Digital Marketing campaign (or hired a specialist agency to launch one for you), you have probably come across this cliché dozens of times, if not more.

 Digital Marketing (DM) goes well beyond occasional Facebook posts or Instagram stories.
-A DM strategy that is well-designed, well thought-out and well-executed can help today’s organisations build their brands’ reputations (reputation = trust!), bring in new qualified leads, convert prospects into customers and build relationships with them, and create a niche for themselves in a crowded and noisy marketplace.
+A DM strategy that is well-designed, well-thought-out, and well-executed can help today’s organizations build their brands’ reputations (reputation = trust!), bring in new qualified leads, convert prospects into customers and build relationships with them, and create a niche for themselves in a crowded and noisy marketplace.
 In short, DM can help a business grow and stay relevant.

 And to do all of the above, brands need good content built around a solid Content Marketing strategy.